The Price Is Right: Critical reaction

 The Price Is Right has generally been praised and remained a stalwart in television ratings over its long history.
 In a 2007 article, TV Guide named the program the "greatest game show of all time."
 The introduction of the program ushered in a new era of game shows—moving away from the knowledge-based quiz show format, creating "a noisy, carnival atmosphere that challenged cultural norms and assumptions represented in previous generations of quiz shows."

 The show's early reception was not as universally positive, as critics lamented the show's stark departure from the highbrow norms of the Golden Age of Television; original nighttime host Dennis James admitted that even his own housekeeper did not watch the show for that reason, but also defended the series, saying "CBS, who never wanted game shows, just put three game shows on the air, so they know they had better join the fight or lose out, because game shows have a tremendous appeal.
 The critics will always look down their noses, but you can't have The Bell Telephone Hour on and still stay in competition.
 If you want to read books, read books."
+In 1978, Goodson responded to critics who disliked the lowbrow style of his 1970s games by remarking that he was proud of his work in the genre and he gave "game shows the same dedication—perhaps foolishly—that Hal Prince gives to the opening of a Broadway show."